+Require ements for the o corollary major (24 hours)

+I. Introduction to linguistic inquiry/analysis

+LING 220 Introduction to Linguistics3

+II.
+Knowledge o of the structure of a foreign/second language

+Foreign langu uage 201/2026

+(at least 6 hou rs at second-year level)

+III.
+Core

+LING 305 Syntax3

+LING 310SL Phonology3

 IV.
-Core electives (one or 1 nore of the following courses, for 3+ hours credit) LING 320 Topics in Linguistics (can be repeated) 3 LING 327 Translation Theory 3 LING 415SL Advanced Topics in Linguistics (can be repeated) 3 LING 420 Advanced Seminar in Linguistics (can be repeated) 3 LING 430 Language and the Brain/Psycholinguistics 3 LING 450 Linguistics Research Group (up to 6 hours of LING 450 may count toward the corollary major) 3 ENG 328 Advanced Grammar and the History of English 3 V. Related courses (addition on courses from the following for a total of at least 24 hours in the corollary major) Any approved adv anced course in French/English/German/Spanish (may be repeated with permission) LING 390 Independent Study 3 PHIL 204 Principles of Logic and Science 3 MATH 201 Statistical Concepts and Methods 3 or PSY 203 Statistical Concepts and Methods PHYS 101 Physics of Musical Sound 3 PSY 213 Research Design and Interpretation 3 PSY 337 Neuropsychology 3
+Core elective es (two or more of the following, for 3+ hours credit)

+LING 320 Topics in Linguistics (can be repeated)3

+LING 327 Translation Theory3

+LING 415SL Advanced Topics in Linguistics3

+(can be repeated)

+LING 420 Advanced Seminar in Linguistics3

+(can be repeated)

+LING 430 Language and the Brain/Psycholinguistics3

+LING 450 Linguistics Research Group3

+(up to 6 hours of may count toward the major, but you must take at

+least one additional course (3 credits) from the "core electives"

+category)

+Advanced Grammar and the History of

+English 3

+V. rses (additional courses from the following for a total of

+at least 24 hours in the major) Any approved advanced course

+an/Spanish (may be repeated with permission)

+LING 390 Independent Study

+PHIL 204 1 0

+MATH 201

+or PSY F

+PHYS 101 Physics of Musical Sound3